codeunion/photo-gallery-cli/README.md

 </html>
 ```

-Of course, you can pass the program _any_ number of image files.
+Of course, we can pass the program _any_ number of image files.
 If you wanted to add all the files in the `photos` directory that end in `.jpg`, you could run this command

 ```shell
 $ ruby gallery.rb photos/*.jpg